 Now, whenever we hear the term kamikaze what immediately comes to mind is the story of the Japanese suicide pilots who attacked Allied warships in the Pacific Ocean during the Second World War.
 Many are uninformed about the origin of the name which actually translates to “divine wind” in Japanese.
 I happen to know this because I am a great fan of Genghis Khan so I do know a bit of Mongolian history.

 Genghis Khan is perhaps the greatest Emperor in history who conquered most of Eurasia in the 13th century and bequeathed the largest empire to his offspring.
-His grandson Kublai Khan, however, wanted to conquer Japan which along with Vietnam were about the only places that were not in his command then.
+His grandson Kublai Khan, however, wanted to conquer Japan which along with Vietnam were the only places that were not in his command then.
 So in 1281, he assembled an imposing armada of over 4,000 ships with about 150,000 Mongolian troops to invade Japan.

 Unfortunately for them and fortunately for the Japanese, the mission ended in catastrophe when a massive typhoon hit the men at sea, drowning many and destroying much of the fleet.
 It is believed that the few who made it to the shores of Japan were killed by the samurai.

 That typhoon became known as the “kamikaze or divine wind” and that is where the elite suicide pilots of WWII derived their name from.
 Many of these pilots were volunteers and one young man named Masanao was in line to be recruited.
 In his teens, he was finishing at the naval academy and often dreamt of joining other brave soldiers who were fighting the enemy.
-He was dedicated, ready and willing to die for the emperor in a sacrifice which he believed like many would ultimately deliver victory to Japan.
+He was dedicated, ready, and willing to die for the emperor in a sacrifice which he believed as many would ultimately deliver victory to Japan.

 But it wasn’t to be, it never happened because he was not destined to die, at least not in that way and most definitely not then.